ManuLazaro/ManuLazaro/README.md

 ---

-### 💼 Projects
+### 📚 Projects

 Below are some of the projects I've worked on.
 I focus on creating efficient, scalable, and clean code to build meaningful applications:

--
+- **OficinaVirtual**: A user management office system for a sports center like a gym.
+The backend is built using **Java, Spring Boot, and Hibernate**, while the frontend is developed with **Angular (modern version, using modules)**.
 -

 ---

 ## 🚀 Currently learning:

 - **Microsoft .NET Framework**: Exploring the robust framework for Windows applications development by Microsoft. ([dotnet.microsoft.com](https://dotnet.microsoft.com/es-es/download/dotnet-framework?utm_source=chatgpt.com))
 - **Application Security**: Strengthening my knowledge in securing applications using Spring Boot and Angular.
 - **Unity Development**: Diving into creating interactive experiences and games using Unity.
 - **Web Performance Optimization**: Improving my skills in optimizing performance for web applications.

 ---